 Thursday, November 10, 2011

-After Wrong Turn 3, that drag of a sequel which nearly ruined the whole franchise for me, I was surprised and glad that Part 4 was made as I didn't want this series to end on a very low note.
-This time, however, we go back all the way to the beginning.
+After the odd duck of a sequel Wrong Turn 3 (2009) nearly ruined the whole franchise (at least for me), I was both surprised and glad to see that we're getting this fourth outing as I didn't want this series to end on a very low note.
+This time, however, it appears we'll be going back all the way to the beginning.

-We start the film a few years ago, with the trio of cannibals from the first Wrong Turn movie as little boys, locked up but soon escaping captivity from a sanitarium and releasing the rest of the inbred and insane for a murderous frenzy.
+We start the film a few years ago, when the trio of cannibals from the first Wrong Turn movie are just little boys locked up in a sanitarium for being mentally violent and fascinatingly unable to feel pain.
+The kids soon escape captivity and release the rest of the patients, putting the place in chaos and murderous frenzy.
 No sane person survived and our three boys simply walked away.

-Cut to 2003, a group of ten college students decided to break some ice by snowmobiling through a frozen forest.
-Just as luck had it though, they're lost after making a few wrong turns and now they're at the mercy of an upcoming snow storm.
-Originally heading to a friend's cabin in the mountains, they instead seek refuge inside a nearby abandoned sanitorium, the very same sanitorium from where the opening massacre took place.
-After making themselves comfortable, they crash into a party and do all sorts of random dumb teens stuff until the "owners" come back.
+Cut to 2003, following a group of ten college students breaking some ice by snowmobiling through a frozen forest.
+Just as luck have it though, they got lost after making a few wrong turns and they're soon at the mercy of an upcoming snow storm.
+Originally heading to a friend's cabin in the mountains, they instead seek refuge inside a nearby abandoned sanitorium, the very same sanitorium where the opening massacre took place.
+After making themselves comfortable, they crash into a party and do all sorts of random dumb teens stuff until the "owners" come back: the three inbred brothers, now adults, returning from a hunt.
+To simply put it, the brothers are not happy with the trespassers so they're gonna do what they do best.
+Kill and eat!

-Despite its flaws, Wrong Turn 4 is a lot more decent than the last entry; gone was the crude humor that the first two sequels have, Bloody Beginnings tries its best to keep it as serious as possible and it worked at some point, with the cold and dark backdrop of an isolated building, as well as it's lack of soundtrack, helping give off some eerie tone.
+Despite its flaws, Wrong Turn 4 is a lot more decent of a sequel than the last entry; though the crude humor of the first three films is still present, Bloody Beginnings tries its best to keep it as serious as possible and it works at some point, with the cold and dark backdrop of an isolated building helping give off some eerie tone.

-It's still a basic hillbilly horror, however, with nothing really new added to the whole thing except it takes place inside an abandoned medical building during a snow storm.
-The few things that outshine here are the sleaze factor and much better gore compared to the last.
+It's still a basic hillbilly horror, however, with nothing really new added to the whole trope except it all takes place inside an abandoned medical building during a snow storm, sleaze and strong gore factor shining through.
 How sleazy?
 We get a character intro with four teens having sex, two of which are lesbians.
 How gory?
 We have a cannibalizing of a still conscious victim, a giant drill kill and a decent looking decapitation.
-It's not anywhere as ante as the deaths in Wrong Turn 2, but it's more believable than the wide arrays of deaths and traps in part 3.
+It's not anywhere up the ante as the deaths in Wrong Turn 2 (2007), but it's more believable than the wide arrays of deaths and traps in Part 3.

 Perhaps this movie's only drawback is the amount of stupidity the majority of the cast are put into.
 They make the poorest decisions, have the dumbest sense of judgement, they're the very portrayal of the typical slasher film victims: Dumb, horny teenagers.
-On the other hand, that what makes the kills more enjoyable for me; you know what they say, cut up these dumb teens and make them breath!
+On the other hand, this dimwit characterization is what makes the kills more enjoyable for me; you know what they say, cut up these dumb teens and make them breath!

 1 male had his neck bitten open and gets a pen to his eye